This post about avoiding gluten at Mexican restaurants contains affiliate links.

 Mexican food is a staple for those of us on a gluten-free diet.
 That’s because so many Mexican foods are naturally gluten-free.

 Mexican food uses corn masa (corn flour) in most of its authentic dishes, although more and more Mexican restaurants are incorporating wheat tortillas to meet the demands of Western palates.

-However, the good news is that many celiacs and gluten-free eaters can enjoy a safe meal at a Mexican restaurant, with a few precautions and exceptions, of course.
+However, the good news is that many celiacs and gluten-free eaters can enjoy a safe meal without gluten at a Mexican restaurant, with a few precautions and exceptions, of course.

 Possible Gluten Exposure at Mexican Restaurants

-Below are some of the many ways your food can become exposed to gluten at a Mexican restaurant and why you must take precautions when eating Mexican food:
+Below are some of the many ways your food can become exposed to gluten at Mexican restaurants and why you must take precautions when eating Mexican food:

 Deep fryer: Beware of corn tortilla chips cooked in same deep fryer used to cook battered foods.
 When your food touches food made with gluten, your food is no longer gluten-free nor safe to eat.